Skip to main content

-New in v25.1: The CREATE LOGICALLY REPLICATED statement starts logical data replication (LDR) on a table(s) that runs between a source and destination cluster in an active-active setup.
+Logical data replication is only supported in CockroachDB self-hosted clusters.
+New in v25.1: The CREATE LOGICALLY REPLICATED statement starts on a table(s) that runs between a source and destination cluster in an active-active setup.
 CREATE LOGICALLY REPLICATED creates the new table on the destination cluster automatically and conducts a fast, offline initial scan.
 It accepts unidirectional or bidirectional on as an option to create either one of the setups automatically.
+Once the offline initial scan completes, the new table will come online and is ready to serve queries.
+In a setup, the second LDR stream will also initialize after the offline initial scan completes.

 Required privileges